nesrambon/cybersource-rest-client-dotnet/README.md

-# .NET Client SDK for the CyberSource REST API
+# .NET Core Client SDK for the CyberSource REST API

 The CyberSource .NET client provides convenient access to the [CyberSource REST API](https://developer.cybersource.com/api/reference/api-reference.html) from your .NET application.